 • Portugal: Five years

-Citizenship by exception
+5. Citizenship by Exception

-Commonly known as citizenship by exception, the decision to award accelerated citizenship is often at the discretion of a head of state or ruling government body.
-There are no concrete guidelines for obtaining or awarding fast-track citizenship; however, the decision usually revolves around making substantial contributions to the country’s development, be it economic, educational, or cultural.
+There are no concrete guidelines for obtaining or awarding this type of fast-track citizenship; however, the decision usually revolves around making substantial contributions to the country’s development, be it economic, educational, or cultural.

-United Arab Emirates: The UAE Executive Regulation of the Federal Law concerning Nationality and Passports introduced new criteria for granting citizenship based on exceptional merit.
+• United Arab Emirates: The UAE Executive Regulation of the Federal Law concerning Nationality and Passports introduced new criteria for granting citizenship based on exceptional merit.
 Experienced individuals in fields such as scientific research, the arts, and medical care may be offered UAE citizenship at the discretion of royal UAE authorities.

-Serbia: The Republic of Serbia has a discretionary program that may grant Serbian citizenship by exception to individuals deemed to have contributed significantly to Serbian society.
+• Serbia: The Republic of Serbia has a discretionary program that may grant Serbian citizenship by exception to individuals deemed to have contributed significantly to Serbian society.
 Considerations can include contributions to education, business, or the possession of substantial assets in the Republic.

 A few countries have introduced economic citizenship programs worldwide that allow foreign investors who contribute to their economies to receive a second passport by investment.
-These initiatives typically involve significant financial investments, such as real estate purchases, job creation, or contributions to specific economic sectors.

 For instance, the Antigua and Barbuda citizenship by investment program is one of the most affordable dual citizenship programs, with a minimum contribution to the country’s National Development Fund (NDF) of $230,000.
-Vanuatu’s citizenship by investment program stands out because it grants citizenship within 60 days to foreign nationals who contribute $130,000 to the country’s government fund.

-13 Best Second Citizenship Programs
+13 Countries With the Best Second Citizenship Programs

 1. Antigua and Barbuda